What do you do?

 If you could talk to an expert to gain more insight on something, what would it be about?

 Ben Pieratt of Svpply.
 I’m really curious where he will take Very Goods.
-Also, someone that's a nerd with A/B Testing and Paid Ads.
+Also, any bootstrapped SASS Founder or anyone that was critical to their growth.

 What are all the tools (digital or physical) you use on a regular basis?